bcgov/design-system/README.md

 * Design library in Figma (in development)
 * Documentation hub (in development)

-It will replace [the legacy design system](#legacy-documentation).
+The new design system will replace [the legacy design system](#legacy-documentation).
 Legacy component and documentation will be deprecated and archived.

 ## B.C.
 Design Tokens